bpt26/usher_wiki/docs/source/Strain_Phylogenetics.rst

 TreeMerge
 ----------

-`python3 scripts/tree_merge.py -T1 tree/pruned-sumtree-for-cog.nh -T2 tree/pruned-cog-for-sumtree.nh -symmetric 1 -T_out symm-merged-sumtree-cog.nh`
+`python3 scripts/tree_merge.py -T1 tree_1.nh -T2 tree_2.nh -symmetric 1 -T_out symm-merged-tree_1-tree_2.nh`

-The above command produces a merged tree (*symm-merged-sumtree-cog.nh*) from two input trees (*pruned-sumtree-for-cog.nh* and *pruned-cog-for-sumtree.nh*) that is maximally resolved and compatible with both input trees (refer to our `manuscript <https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1009175>`_ for more details).
+The above command produces a merged tree (`symm-merged-tree_1-tree_2.nh`) from two input trees (`tree_1.nh` and `tree_2.nh`) that is maximally resolved and compatible with both input trees (refer to our `manuscript <https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1009175>`_ for more details).
 Below are the resulting tanglegrams of the resulting merged tree with the two input trees (after applying tree rotation).
 The above command can also be used without the symmetric flag for its asymmetric version (where the first input tree is given a priority to resolve the merged tree) or using the intersectOnly flag that produces a simple consensus of the two input trees.

 .. image:: merged.png
     :width: 700px